gitmyles/Resume/README.md

 * Producing in-house scripting and front-end tools (Python, .NET, PHP, Perl, VBScript) to improve development and testing efficiency of engineering teams.
 * Responsible for introducing DevSecOps and Agile tools (JIRA, Jenkins, Collaborator, GitHub) and concepts to outdated engineering product groups.
 * Maintaining and developing enhancements for a classic ASP.NET scheduler tool to support classified lab testing functions.
-* Coordinating with stakeholders in regards to developing requirements, receiving feedback, and addressing urgent issues bugs or bugs with Tools products.
+* Coordinating with stakeholders to develop requirements, receive feedback, and address urgent issues or bugs with Tools products.
 * Completing trainings for and supporting Agile frameworks, methodologies, and practices within the Patriot Tools team.

 #### Patriot Maintenance & Diag Team (May 2018 - Dec 2020)